 On the other hand, it’s easy to keep eye contact with people you feel superior to.

-When we improve our self-esteem and mentally position ourselves on an equal level to those we come across, it’s natural for us to keep more eye contact.
+When we improve our self-esteem and mentally position ourselves on an equal level to those we come across, it becomes easier to keep more eye contact.

 However, improving self-esteem is a process that takes years.
 Here is my most powerful advice to instantly be able to maintain eye contact:

 Study their eyes.
-Instead of forcing yourself to “look people in the eye”, try to study people’s eyes: Their color, their texture, the size of the pupil.
+Instead of forcing yourself to “look people in the eye,” try to study people’s eyes: their color, their texture, the size of the pupil.
 If you’re further away and can’t see those details, you can simply focus on the eyebrows.
-When we “occupy” ourselves with analyzing someone’s eyes, we use other circuits in our brains than the ordinary pathways of keeping eye contact that can trigger our nervosity.
+When we occupy ourselves with analyzing someone’s eyes, we use other circuits in our brains than the ordinary pathways of keeping eye contact that can trigger our nervousness.

 This is a great “hack” that instantly lets you maintain eye contact more easily, and be more at ease doing it.
 Doing this will kick-start your eye contact.
 However, to long-term transform your conversations, you want to instead…